SeokwonJung-Jay/MPCBench/README.md

 - [ ] Support team-based tasks (e.g., "Find a meeting time for our team")
 - [ ] Currently only planning tasks are supported.
 When adding email/document evaluation, add corresponding functions and ensure they don't conflict
 - [ ] Add noise - generate distractor data unrelated to constraints
+- [ ] Modify `source_descriptions` in `prompt_config.json` to generate more realistic data for each source type (Slack, Jira, Drive, Gmail)

+### API and Data Consistency
+- [ ] Verify API-data consistency and remove unnecessary APIs that don't align with generated data structure

 ### Evaluation
 - [ ] Consider rationale in scoring system
 - [ ] Adjust penalty ratio for extra slots